 So where exactly do the recently invented cryptocurrencies fit into this progression?
 According to their creators, cryptocurrencies represent the next stage in the evolution of money.
 Given the present mania for bitcoin and other invented cryptocurrencies, there are two useful comparisons that will serve to illustrate important features of them that are being overlooked by many people: first, with local currencies, and second, with Esperanto.

 When Esperanto was invented by L. L. Zamenhof towards the end of the nineteenth century, there existed many regional, national, and international languages that were spoken by various numbers of speakers.
-These languages were able to fulfill the functions that any language is supposed to fulfill, primarily as a means of communication, but also, in its written form, as a depository of knowledge, wisdom, art, and traditions.
+These languages were able to fulfill the functions that any language is supposed to fulfill, primarily as a means of communication, but also, in its written form, as a depository of knowledge, wisdom, art, traditions, stories, and a record of past events.
 Although it was not the intention of Esperanto’s founder to displace these already existent languages, Zamenhof believed that the simplicity and ease of learning Esperanto gave it an advantage over these other more complex, and frequently irregular, languages.
 However, Esperanto, which is spoken by a few million people today, has never achieved the success that its founder had hoped.

 There are several reasons for the fact that bitcoin is not being used for its intended purpose, which was as an alternative digital form of payment to the major, traditional currencies already in use.
-First, these currencies, and the digital methods already in existence, are more or less secure; second, at least in the countries where they are accepted, these currencies are universal means of exchange, in the sense that everybody is willing to accept them in exchange for products, services, and labour – things that are not true of bitcoin and other cryptocurrencies, which can be used to purchase very few things at the present time; third, and perhaps most importantly, the value of these currencies does not fluctuate in the wild and unpredictable manner in which bitcoin’s value fluctuates.
+First, these currencies, and the digital methods already in existence that enable the use of these currencies for payments and other transactions between individuals and companies, are reasonably secure.
+Second, at least in the countries where they are accepted, these currencies are universal means of exchange, in the sense that everybody is willing to accept them in exchange for products, services, and labour – things that are not true of bitcoin and other cryptocurrencies, which can be used to purchase very few things at the present time.
+Third, the value of these currencies does not fluctuate in the wild and unpredictable manner in which bitcoin’s value fluctuates.
 This last feature of bitcoin, which is not at all a desirable characteristic in a medium of exchange like money, clearly reveals what its actual – in contrast to its intended – function is, namely, that it is presently being used almost exclusively as a commodity for speculation.
 And the reason why its value fluctuates so wildly is due to the fact that its value is based on the highly misleading collective pricing model of valuation.
 As is true with stock shares, only a tiny portion of bitcoin, or other cryptocurrencies, is actually bought and sold in each market transaction.
-This means that all the other owners of the cryptocurrency are not at all justified in concluding that this most recent valuation of the currency is also indicative of the value of all the existent units of that currency, including the quantities which they own.
+Hence, all the other owners of the cryptocurrency are not at all justified in concluding that this most recent valuation of the currency is also the value of all the existent units of that currency, including the quantities which they own.

 The conclusion, then, is inescapable: just as Esperanto was not a major, or even a particularly useful, addition to the world’s languages, neither is bitcoin, along with all of its many cyber-imitators, a useful or necessary addition to the world’s currencies.
+In my opinion, just as Esperanto was not able to displace or even supplement the world’s already existing languages, neither will bitcoin be able to displace or supplement the world’s already existing currencies as an alternative medium of exchange.
 In neither case was this novel invention an important development, as perhaps the logical step towards a better, simpler, more rational, or more secure future for humanity, as their respective creators overoptimistically envisioned.

 When the Nixon administration decided to abandon the gold standard in 1971, the official price of gold was US$35 per ounce, with other currencies being set at fixed rates to the U.S. dollar.
 The fact that this arbitrary price was no longer tenable was shown by the rapid rise in gold’s price in the years following the abandonment of the gold standard, from roughly $44 later in 1971, to $63 in 1972, to $106 in 1973, and to $183 in 1974.
 Even in the years prior to what is called the Nixon shock, the price of gold had occasionally risen above its official rate, for example, to $43 in 1968.
 Another option that was available to the Nixon administration was to devalue the U.S. dollar in relation to gold, but this would have necessitated the agreement of all the other countries whose currencies were pegged to the U.S. dollar, a difficult measure that was not guaranteed to succeed.
 Moreover, such a devaluation would have implied that the U.S. dollar had weakened significantly, which would have sent an undesirable message to economic markets, financial speculators, and politicians around the world.
 Another important point is that, even if the U.S. dollar had been devalued in relation to gold in 1971, given that the rate of inflation was positive, the same problem would have arisen again at some point in the future.